 Available in a range of stunning colours: we love the bold red model; we found this sewing machine ticks all the boxes when looking for a very good free hand embroidery machine that also covered all the normal bases of a good quality computerised machine sewing.

-With a wide range of features including some innovations in sewing technology the Toyota Oekaki delights in terms of ergonomic design and stand out functionality, we particularly liked the ease at which it tackles so many layers of fabric without pulling or stitch lose, it boasts sewing up to 12 layers and has a large range of accessories and features including a walking foot, great speed control, quick advisor and drop feed plus 50 stitches and 8 different feet.
+With a wide range of features including some innovations in sewing technology the Toyota Oekaki delights in terms of ergonomic design and stand out functionality, we particularly liked the ease at which it tackles so many layers of fabric without pulling or stitch loss, it boasts sewing up to 12 layers and has a large range of accessories and features including a walking foot, great speed control, quick advisor and drop feed plus 50 stitches and 8 different feet.

 Toyota Oekaki Renaissance Features